shivaghanbari/QR-Code/README.md

    python QR.py

-3.You can customize the appearance of the QR code by modifying the script's settings in the QR.py file, especially with the help of the PIL module.
+3. You can customize the appearance of the QR code by modifying the script's settings in the QR.py file, especially with the help of the PIL module.

 Acknowledgments